dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 - `wpr.exe`: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.
 - `WPRUI.exe`: a simple UI for recording ETW data, part of Windows Performance Toolkit
 - `xperf`: a command line predecessor of wpr, part of Windows Performance Toolkit.
 - `PerfView`:[^3] a graphical recording and analysis tool with the main focus on .NET Applications.
-Open-source by Microsoft.
+This is an open-source application developed by Microsoft.
-- `Performance HUD`:[^7] a little known but very powerful GUI tool to track UI delays, User/Handle leaks via live ETW recording all unbalanced resource allocations with a live display of leaking/blocking call stack traces.
+- `Performance HUD`:[^7] a little known but very powerful GUI tool to track UI delays, user/handle leaks via live ETW recording all unbalanced resource allocations with a live display of leaking/blocking call stack traces.
 - `ETWController`:[^4] a recording tool with the ability to record keyboard input and screenshots along with ETW data.
-Supports also distributed profiling on two machines simultaneously.
-Open-sourced by Alois Kraus.
+This open-source application, developed by Alois Kraus, also supports distributed profiling on two machines simultaneously.
-- `UIForETW`:[^6] a wrapper around xperf with special options to record data for Google Chrome issues.
-Can also record keyboard and mouse input.
-Open-sourced by Bruce Dawson.
+- `UIForETW`:[^6] this open-source application, developed by Bruce Dawson, is a wrapper around `xperf` with special options to record data for Google Chrome issues.
+It can also record keyboard and mouse input.

 ### Tools to View and Analyze ETW traces {.unlisted .unnumbered}

 - `Windows Performance Analyzer` (WPA): the most powerful UI for viewing ETW data.
-WPA can visualize and overlay Disk, CPU, GPU, Network, Memory, Process and many more data sources to get a holistic understanding how your system behaves and what it was doing.
+WPA can visualize and overlay disk, CPU, GPU, network, memory, process and many more data sources to get a holistic understanding how your system behaves and what it was doing.
 Although the UI is very powerful, it may also be quite complex for beginners.
 WPA supports plugins to process data from other sources, not just ETW traces.
-It's possible to import Linux/Android[^8] profiling data that was generated by tools like Linux perf, LTTNG, Perfetto and the following log file formats: dmesg, Cloud-Init, WaLinuxAgent, AndoidLogcat.
+It's possible to import Linux/Android[^8] profiling data that was generated by tools like Linux perf, LTTNG, Perfetto and several log file formats: dmesg, Cloud-Init, WaLinuxAgent and AndroidLogcat.
-- `ETWAnalyzer`:[^5] reads ETW data and generates aggregate summary JSON files which can be queried, filtered and sorted at command line or exported to a CSV file.
+- `ETWAnalyzer`:[^5] reads ETW data and generates aggregate summary JSON files that can be queried, filtered and sorted at the command line or exported to a CSV file.
 - `PerfView`: mainly used to troubleshoot .NET applications.
 The ETW events fired for Garbage Collection and JIT compilation are parsed and easily accessible as reports or CSV data.

 ### Case Study - Slow Program Start {.unlisted .unnumbered}

-Next, we will take a look at the example of using ETWController to capture ETW traces and WPA to visualize them.
+Now we will take a look at an example of using ETWController to capture ETW traces and WPA to visualize them.

 **Problem statement**: When double clicking on a downloaded executable in Windows Explorer it is started with a noticeable delay.
 Something seems to delay process start.
 What could be the reason for this?
 Slow disk?